 - Seamlessly Integrates into Chrome, Firefox and Others: Because I don’t recommend using native browser password managers, it’s important that 1Password works well with each of these internet browsers you might use.
 As you’ll see in the next section about browser extensions, that is certainly true.

-- Travel Mode (Unique Feature!): I travel internationally quite a bit, particularly into countries where data privacy isn’t, well…frankly it’s non-existent.
-Travel mode allows me to mark specific vaults as “safe for travel” and then removes those vaults from my devices that might be extra-sensitive while I’m traveling.
-When I return, I can re-install the missing vaults and feel confident that my data can’t be compromised even if I’m required to unlock my device.
+- Travel Mode: Prior to Covid, I used to travel internationally quite a bit, particularly into countries where data privacy isn’t, well…frankly it’s non-existent.
+Travel mode allows me to mark specific vaults as “safe for travel”.
+It then removes those vaults from my devices that might be extra-sensitive while I’m traveling.
+When I return, I can re-install the missing vaults.
+This gives me confidence that my data can’t be compromised even if I’m required to unlock my device.

 Are you ready to give 1Password a try?
 Signing up and downloading the software takes less than 10 minutes.